-In answer to Chair Scully's inquiry regarding only code enforcement has the ability to write citations, Harbormaster Blank explained evidence collection can come from anyone within the Harbor Department but only personnel with special classifications can write citations.
-Chair Scully commented the Harbor Safety Committee may be able to help find a solution to the problem and he supported the idea of using a QR code.
-He asked the other Commissioners if they supported having two floating restrooms in the Harbor.
+In answer to Chair Scully's inquiry regarding that only trained code enforcement personnel has the ability to write citations, Harbormaster Blank explained evidence collection can come from anyone within the Harbor Department but only personnel with special classifications can write citations.
+Chair Scully commented the Harbor Safety Committee meetings can assist with this may be able to help find a solution to the problem and he supported the idea of using a QR code on a sticker placed in rental boats that would direct people to the closest dock and restroom.

+He After the public comments Chair Scully asked the other Commissioners if they supported having two floating restrooms in the Harbor.